Construction of Darboux coordinates in noncanonical Hamiltonian systems via normal form expansions: Variational approach to quantum systems as a noncanonical Hamiltonian system

-The noncanonical Hamiltonian system \eqref{eq:TDVP-equations-of-motion-real-short-Ham-form} is the basis of all further considerations in this paper.
-As already mentioned in the introduction, we focus on its local dynamics in the vicinity of a fixed point.
-Thus, in the following, we will consider local Taylor expansions of $K$ and $\hh$ at the fixed point up to any desired order $\nmax$,
+As already mentioned in the introduction, we focus on the local dynamics of \EQ\ \eqref{eq:TDVP-equations-of-motion-real-short-Ham-form} in the vicinity of a fixed point.
+Thus, in the following, we consider local Taylor expansions of $K$ and $\hh$ at the fixed point up to any desired order $\nmax$,

 where the matrix $ K$ and the vector $ \hh$ are expanded independently according to